acioran/overwatcher/README.md

 when an action/option is the next element, it just runs that action/option.
 If overwatcher is looking for one state and a different one is seen, the test fails.

-0. *Test information* This "header" contains a full test description and it is dumped in the test log, so more stuff can be easily added.
+0. *TEST INFORMATION* This "header" contains a full test description and it is dumped in the test log, so more stuff can be easily added.
 There are two mandatory fields: 'version' (which needs to be kept in a reverse order - only the first one is dumped in the log) and 'overwatcher revision required' (this is still WIP, but it should have the format in the example.
 If the framework revision does not match this field, there will be a warning when starting the test).
 The